 A parent participation organization (PPO) is established as per section 96 of the Education Act.
-The establishment of a PPO is decided upon at the general assembly of parents.
-If a PPO is formed, the name, composition, operating rules and election of members is undertaken at the general assembly.
+The decision to establish a PPO is made at the general assembly of parents, who must also determine the name, composition and operating rules of the PPO and elect its members.
 Membership is open to all parents.

 The purpose of a PPO is to encourage parents to collaborate in developing, implementing and periodically evaluating the school’s educational project and to participate in fostering student success.

-The PPO may advise the parents on the Governing Board regarding any matter of concern to parents or any matter concerning which organization is consulted by the parents’ representatives on the Governing Board.
+The PPO may advise the parents sitting on the Governing Board regarding any matter of concern to parents or any matter on which the organization is consulted by the parents’ representatives on the Governing Board.

 The difference regarding the management of funds is the following:

-A PPO deposits all monetary contributions in a designated fund created for that purpose through the school board.
-Section 94 of the Education Act states that the management of such a fund is supervised by the governing board.
+A PPO deposits all monetary contributions in a fund established for this purpose through the school board.
+Section 94 of the Education Act states that the management of such a fund is supervised by the Governing Board.